paullabonne/ScoreJAX/README.md

 # ScoreJAX

-`JAX` (Bradbury et al. 2018) implementation of the monthly score-driven model featuring location, scale and shape common factors from Labonne P.
+JAX (Bradbury et al. 2018) implementation of the score-driven model featuring location, scale and shape common factors introduced in Labonne
-(2024).
+P. (2024).
 “Asymmetric uncertainty: Nowcasting using skewness in real-time data”. *International Journal of Forecasting*

-`JAX` adds automatic differentiation and high-performance numerical computing features to code written in Python.
+JAX adds automatic differentiation and high-performance numerical computing features to code written in Python.

 #### First install all necessary python libraries